petrstepanov/root-canvas-helper/README.md

 Installation is now complete.
 Now users should be able to run `root demo.cpp` command to check the library features.

+**Tip**.
 If ROOT was installed globally and user does not have the administrative permissions, library can be installed in users home folder.
 This required adding following cache variable at the buildfile generation:
 ```
 -DCMAKE_INSTALL_PREFIX=$HOME/.local
 ```